jonocen/OpenRepair/README.md

 To build OpenRepair, follow these steps:

-1. Create a build directory:

-        mkdir build

-2. Run make:
+1. Run make:

         make

-3. The compiled output will be available in the build folder.
+thats all :)
 ------------------------------------------------------------------------

 Feel free to report issues or contribute!